nosregor/wonderlist/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![TypeScript compatible](https://img.shields.io/badge/typescript-compatible-brightgreen.svg)](https://www.typescriptlang.org)

-# 🧰 Simple TypeScript Starter | 2020
+## 🧰 Simple TypeScript Starter | 2021

-> We talk about a lot of **advanced Node.js and TypeScript** concepts on [the blog](https://khalilstemmler.com), particularly focused around Domain-Driven Design and large-scale enterprise application patterns.
-However, I received a few emails from readers that were interested in seeing what a basic TypeScript starter project looks like.
-So I've put together just that.
+The purpose of this repository is to show a good end-to-end project setup and workflow for writing **Mongoose, Node.js, Express code in TypeScript** complete with middleware, models, testing, routes and types.

+This project comes with a complete REST API to handle Authentication and CRUD features on Users as well as handle Lists and their corresponding Tasks.

 ### Features

 - TypeScript v4
 - Testing with Jest
-- Linting with Eslint and Prettier
+- Linting with Eslint, Prettier and TypeScript
 - Pre-commit hooks with Husky
 - VS Code debugger scripts
 - Local development with Nodemon

-The main purpose of this repository is to show a good end-to-end project setup and workflow for writing a Node.js Express Mongoose code in TypeScript complete with middleware, models, routes and types.

-This project comes with a complete REST API to handle Authentication and CRUD features on Users as well as handle Lists and their corresponding Tasks.

 ### Scripts